- Data Portals

-The CISL HPC Advisory Panel (CHAP) accepts requests for large allocations of NCAR resources every six months, in March and September.
+The CISL HPC Advisory Panel (CHAP) accepts requests for large allocations of NCAR resources every six months, in April and October.
 Check the CHAP site for the next submission deadline.
-More than 80 million core-hours are allocated during each semi-annual CHAP allocation cycle.

 Eligibility.
-In general, any U.S.-based researcher with an NSF award in the atmospheric, geospace or closely related sciences is eligible to apply for a University Community allocation.
+In general, any U.S.-based researcher with an NSF award in the atmospheric sciences or computational science in support of the atmospheric sciences is eligible to apply for a University Community allocation.
 There are some limited opportunities for those without NSF awards.

 NCAR investigators have access to CISL resources through allocations to the NCAR labs and have opportunities to submit requests for larger-scale, project-oriented allocations.
-Several larger-scale projects are selected as NCAR Strategic Capability projects.
+Proposals for larger-scale projects are reviewed twice per year to become NCAR Strategic Capability projects.

 The NWSC represents a collaboration between NCAR and the University of Wyoming.
-As part of the Wyoming-NCAR Alliance (WNA), a portion of the Yellowstone systems—about 75 million core-hours per year—is reserved for Wyoming-led projects and allocated by a University of Wyoming-managed process.
+As part of the Wyoming-NCAR Alliance (WNA), a portion of the Cheyenne system—about 160 million core-hours per year—is reserved for Wyoming-led projects and allocated by a University of Wyoming-managed process.

 Details of the Wyoming process are available at the University of Wyoming web site.